dimi-fn/Various-Data-Science-Scripts/AI/Andrew Ng on Data Centric AI/README.md

 # Model-centric vs Data-centric AI

-Basically, instead of trying to increase accuracy via a better model, go find better data (e.g. better label your data to avoid noise).
-This is because you can find a very good model via github and some good code snippet by e.g. stackoverflow, but this is not the case when it comes to **data** (which needs to be **customized** for your specific problem)
+Basically, instead of trying to increase accuracy via a better model, go find **better data** (e.g. better label your data to avoid noise).
+This is because you can find a very good model via GitHub and some good code snippets by e.g. StackOverflow, but this is not the case when it comes to data (which needs to be customized for your specific problem).

 <br>